Skip to content

 Is a personal loan cheaper than car finance?

-If you have a strong credit score a personal loan is likely to offer the lowest interest rate.
+If you have a strong credit score, a personal loan is likely to offer the lowest rate and will be typically cheaper than car finance.
 But if you’ve struggled with bad credit in the past, car finance will probably offer you better rates compared to a loan.
-If you have particularly bad credit history then car finance is likely to be your only option as many personal loans will be out of reach.

 EXCELLENT CREDIT RATING